flowtoolz/GetLaid/README.md

 * :white_check_mark: Readability
     - Functions are of the principle form "constrain [constrained aspect] to [constraining aspect]"
     - This semantic naming makes auto completion more valuable: If you want to constrain the left side, write `constrainLeft`.
 Auto completion will show all possible ways to do it.
-    - The prefix `constrain` expresses best what the functions really do: They constrain some attribute and return the resulting constraints.
+    - All functions have the prefix `constrain` which expresses best what they really do: They constrain some attributes and return the resulting constraints.
     - PureLayout is much more convoluted with its 6 different function prefixes: `autoPin`, `autoAlign`, `autoMatch`, `autoCenter`, `autoSet` and `autoConstrain`.
 * :white_check_mark: Brevity
     - Fewer lines of code